-Within our expression of interest to The Royal Foundation, we set how our excellent progress has stalled this year driven by an increase in homeless applications due to post pandemic movements, increasing rents in the private sector and economic uncertainty:
+Within our expression of interest to The Royal Foundation, we set how our excellent progress had stalled in towards the end of 21/22 and into 22/23 driven by an increase in homeless applications due to post pandemic movements, increasing rents in the private sector and economic uncertainty.
+Within the expression of interest we highlighted the data in Aberdeen evidenced

-- There has been a 33% increase in applications from secure accommodation. - A 49% increase in presentations from the private sector. - Most homelessness in Aberdeen occurs from people being asked to leave unsuitable living arrangements with family and friends, and therefore harm is already occurring by households living in insecure arrangements before presenting as homeless. - Over the last 15 years 75% of people apply as homeless have no prior homelessness experience. - Only 43% of households are assessed as needing support, of this 67% is basic housing support. - We know that in Aberdeen 55% of homeless presentation over the last 4 years have been from Parents/Family Homes/Relatives or Friends and Families Home and 45% from a tenancy. - 45% of presentation reasons through the same period are because people have been asked to leave or a non-violent dispute.
-8% are due to actions by landlords in the private sector, 6% due to terminations and 3% due to terminations for arrears.
+- There had been a 33% increase in applications from secure accommodation. - A 49% increase in presentations from the private sector. - Most homelessness in Aberdeen occurs from people being asked to leave unsuitable living arrangements with family and friends, and therefore harm is already occurring by households living in insecure arrangements before presenting as homeless. - Over the last 15 years 75% of people applying as homeless have no prior homelessness experience. - Only 43% of households are assessed as needing support, of this 67% is basic housing support.

+- We know that in Aberdeen 55% of homeless presentation over the last 4 years have been from Parental/Family Home/Relatives or Friends/Partners home and 45% from a tenancy. - 8% of presentations reason through the same 4 year period are due to actions by landlords in the private sector, 6% due to terminations and 3% due to terminations for arrears - 45% of presentation reasons through the same 4 year period are because people have been asked to leave or a non-violent dispute within the home.
+These are the reasons for homelessness given by the applicant and are set by the Scottish Government.
+Asked to leave is when an applicant is asked to leave a household they were previously part of (an example would be a person who has reached an age that prohibits the household from claiming child benefit on their behalf).
+The reason non- violent dispute also includes relationship breakdowns (where violence has not been involved).

 The focus of the bid was around Prevention and Early Intervention to reduce the likelihood of homelessness and others harms being experienced.
-This is inline with the anticipated new duties to be placed on all Public Bodies by the Scottish Government to "ask and act" within their powers to prevent homelessness.
+This is in line with the anticipated new duties to be placed on all Public Bodies by the Scottish Government to "ask and act" within their powers to prevent homelessness.

-Officially launched on the 26th and 27th June 2023, The Royal Foundation announced it will work with 6 locations in the UK, Aberdeen is the only Scottish location whose bid was successful for the project, and it has been chosen alongside areas representing the 4 nations of the UK including Bournemouth, Christchurch and Poole, Lambeth in London, Newport, Sheffield and Northern Ireland.
+Officially launched on the 26th and 27th June 2023, The Royal Foundation announced it will work with 6 locations in the UK.
+Aberdeen is the only Scottish location whose bid was successful for the project, and it has been chosen alongside areas representing the 4 nations of the UK including Bournemouth, Christchurch and Poole, Lambeth in London, Newport, Sheffield and Northern Ireland.